-The handy list of French food words and phrases to translate from French to English it.
-From terms to techniques, the ABC of French Cuisine!
+The handy list of French food vocabulary.
+With words and phrases translating from French to English, here are the ABCs of French Cuisine!

 Not that there is anything wrong with those who wish to order a yummy

 plate of escargot, but I presume that everyone prefers to know what they are ordering before they order it.